 Book Talk: Why Do Bloodstained Groups Win Postwar Elections?

 In the latest Talking Policy episode, Sarah Z. Daly, an associate professor of political science at Columbia University, talks about her book Violent Victors: Why Bloodstained Parties Win Postwar Elections.
-This interview was recorded on October 27, 2022.
+This interview was conducted by Lindsay Morgan and recorded on October 27, 2022.
 The transcript has been edited for length and clarity.

 Subscribe to Talking Policy on Spotify, Apple Podcasts, Soundcloud, or wherever you get your podcasts.